 A game of two halves

-Mr Oliver Wiseman, urologist and male infertility specialist at Bourn Hall, will be explaining what a semen analysis reveals, how to improve poor sperm quality, and the treatment options that are available in a webinar on the 11th February 2021.
+Mr Oliver Wiseman, urologist and male infertility specialist at Bourn Hall, explains what a semen analysis reveals, how to improve poor sperm quality, and the treatment options that are available in this post.

 He says: “A semen test is the starting point .
 Many issues with poor sperm quality or quantity can be resolved naturally or by surgery and/or medication, increasing your chances of becoming a dad.”